The ASRock Z890 Taichi wins in 9 out of 13 comparable specs, with 2 ties. Its biggest advantage is M.2 Slots (200% better).

 AI Versus Verdict

-Users prioritizing high-capacity memory for demanding workloads should select the ASRock Z890 Taichi for its clear advantage in that category.
-Conversely, the Gigabyte B660M DS3H DDR4 is the appropriate choice for those who specifically require more PCIe x1 slots, as it offers a 100% advantage in that area.
-Choosing between these two motherboards depends entirely on whether your build necessitates the superior memory ceiling of the former or the expanded expansion slot count of the latter.
+Users prioritizing maximum storage capacity and advanced features should select the ASRock Z890 Taichi for their workstation or high-performance setup.
+Conversely, the Gigabyte B660M DS3H DDR4 remains a viable option for those who specifically require a 100% advantage in PCIe x1 slot availability.
+Choosing between these two motherboards depends entirely on whether your build demands a higher volume of M.2 storage or the specific expansion layout provided by the Gigabyte B660M DS3H DDR4.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.